k0rnacki/k0rnacki/README.md

 ---

-I'm a cross-functional technology executive who builds products, teams, and revenue engines.
-Currently leading product and engineering at Switch, a healthcare staffing marketplace platform operating across 5+ states.
+I'm a cross-functional technology executive who builds products, teams, brands, and revenue engines.
+Currently leading product at Switch, a healthcare staffing marketplace platform operating across 8 states.

 ### What I do